 How to Tell Where They Made Your Toyota

-Check the vehicle identification number (VIN) on your car to learn where they produced it.
+Check the vehicle identification number (VIN) on your car to learn where it was produced.
 The VIN sits at the front near the driver-side window.
 Usually, you can see it from the outside.
 The first character on the VIN will tell you the origin of where they manufactured the vehicle.

 Use the following to determine where they made your vehicle: